the-innovation-squad/content-renderer/README.md

 	brew install imagemagick # required for MoviePy to support captions
 	```

+### Environment Variables
+- `ELEVEN_LABS_API_KEY`: API key for the Eleven Labs API.
+You can get one by signing up for a free account at https://eleven-labs.com/.
+- `GOOGLE_APPLICATION_CREDENTIALS`: Path to the Google Cloud Platform service account credentials JSON file.
+You can get one by following the instructions at https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries#client-libraries-install-python.

 ## 🚀 Running the App

 1. To run the app, simply execute the following command: